Creating a blue/green deployment - Amazon Relational Database Service

 You can make the following changes to the DB instance in the green environment when you create the blue/green deployment.

 You can make other modifications to the DB instance in the green environment after it is deployed.
-For example, you might make schema changes to your database or change the DB instance class used by one or more DB instances in the green environment.
+For example, you might specify a higher engine version or a different parameter group.

 For information about modifying a DB instance, see Modifying an Amazon RDS DB instance.